BinuDavid/EJS_Challenge/README.md

 Modifying the existing code within home.ejs, create a for loop to target just the title's of the post array, and log them to the console.
 To test, make sure to create 2 - 3 posts from the compose route

 ## Challenge 14
-Modify existing for loop from Challenge 13, with the forEach method
+Modify existing for loop from Challenge 13 with the forEach method

+## Challenge 15
+Replace the console.log statement last used in Challenge 14, to render each post on home.ejs